SBUplakankus/Bobr_Ltd_Unltd_Greedy_Algorithms/docs/overview.md

  - **Incremental solution** - the algorithm builds a solution step by step, adding new elements to an already built partial solution.

 ## :white_check_mark: Advantages
 - Simple and easy to implement.
+Generally simple to understand and program, because their logic is based on making the most profitable decisions at each stage.
 - Often more **time-efficient** for problems with greedy choice property.
+Usually have low computational complexity, often linear or logarithmic, making them suitable for tasks requiring quick solutions.
 - Works well for **game optimisation** where you don't need to evaluate all possibilities.
+- Small memory requirements. because greedy algorithms make solutions based on the current state, they do not require storing a large amount of intermediate data this saves memory.

 ## :warning: Limitations
 - Greedy algorithms do **not always** return the optimal solution.